 There are eight tents at Bush Lodge, all located close to the main lodge and within minutes we were standing outside ours.
 The excitement was palpable.
 When I say a tent, this doesn’t adequately describe what we were staying in.
 We opened the door to see a massive room with a thatched roof, tented walls and a wooden floor.
 There was a king size bed, free standing bath, a fireplace, an outdoor shower, plunge pool and a separate bedroom for the kids – to say it was everything we had hoped for is an understatement.
-We were blown away, it was spectacular.
+It was spectacular.

 All of the Bush Lodge tents overlook a watering hole and it wasn’t long before our first visitor arrived.
 A giraffe walked majestically towards the watering hole and Luke was mesmerised.
-I know this might sound cheesy but a tear came to my eye, he was so excited and I was so happy for him.
+He was so excited and I was so happy for him.
 It was a bit of a struggle, but we finally managed to tear ourselves away from our verandah and made it to dinner.

 Dinner is served at the massive dining table in the main lodge, where all guests dine together.
 There was a great mix of people and nationalities staying at Amakhala, including an American family with kids similar ages to ours.
 Despite this, my two chatted incessantly to newlyweds from Wexford!
 Traditionally people tend to book the safari at the end of their holiday and this was the case with most of the guests.
-We all enjoyed talking about where we stayed in South Africa and the various places we visited.
+We all enjoyed talking about where we stayed in South Africa and comparing the various stops along the Garden Route.
 Some of the guests had arrived the previous day so we listened intently to thrilling stories of animal sightings and hoped our first game drive the following day would be as exciting.

 I don’t think we were ever so happy to hear our alarm go off at 6am.
 We jumped out of bed, had a quick shower outside, (which was roasting by the way) and went straight to the lodge for coffee and croissants.
 We met Melissa for the first time and she told us that she was going to be our ranger for our entire stay.
 We immediately warmed to her soft South African accent and overall pleasant manner.
 We boarded a large Landrover Defender that was parked outside and off we went.
 I was surprised to see no other guests in our vehicle but this varies depending on the time of year, the maximum number of guests in a jeep is nine, although we never had any more than seven at any time.